Astrophysics with H.E.S.S.

 Sources of high-energy particles in the Cosmos

 Goal of instruments such as H.E.S.S. is to detect a sufficient number of sources of each type to allow a meaningful taxonomy of sources and a classification of the acceleration mechanisms.
-For this purpose, the instrument emphasizes the ability to spatially resolve extended sources—most of the source types discussed above are extended objects—as well as good spectral resolution.
+For this purpose, the instrument emphasizes the ability to spatially resolve extended sources—most of the source types discussed below are extended objects—as well as good spectral resolution.